-My work is focused on categorical and algebraic structures and their applications in quantum information.
+My work is focused on categorical and algebraic structures with applications to quantum information theory.

 - 'Perfect tight quantum teleportation without a shared reference frame.' (https://arxiv.org/abs/1710.01060).
-This paper shows that for finite reference frames perfect teleportation may often be achieved with no communication of reference frame information, using algebraic structures called 'equivariant unitary error bases'.
-We investigate these structures and completely classfiy them for qubit systems.
+For reference frames with finitely many configurations, we show that perfect teleportation may often be achieved with no communication of reference frame information.
+Our approach uses algebraic structures called 'equivariant unitary error bases', which we classify for qubits.
 (A very early version of this work appeared in the proceedings of QPL 2016 as 'Tight reference frame independent quantum teleportation'.)

 - 'Quantum teleportation with infinite reference frame uncertainty.' (https://arxiv.org/abs/1802.09040).
 Provides 'perfect' and 'tight' teleporation schemes for reference frames with infinitely many configurations.